dylanrdrake/appeng-firebase-mysql/README.md

 # Python Flask App boilerplate for Appengine

 This is a project structure boilerplate for getting started making a Flask web app meant to run on Google App Engine.
+These are the bare essentials I have put together after buidling several web apps for App Engine.

 All dependencies are listed in **requirements.txt**.
 Firebase is used for authentication, Google Cloud SQL stores persistent user data and the server code runs on Google App Engine.

 You'll need to have [Python 2.7](https://www.python.org/) and the [Google Cloud SDK](https://cloud.google.com/sdk/?hl=en) installed and initialized to an App Engine project before running locally and deploying to App Engine.